-Often what appears on the page is not the same as the combination of what's on the page and what was in the author's mind when the piece was written.
-Such trigger traces can cause two failures of seeing that plague writers: obscuring what's missing and displacing possibilities.
-When an author re-reads a draft, the initial trigger pops into the writer's mind and completes what's only partially on the page.
-The author then is less likely to notice that the reader has too few clues to grasp the piece.
-Or, the trigger added to what's on the page makes it too hard for the author to see other directions the piece could go-if only the trigger wouldn't appear, other associations would.
+Often what appears on the page to a reader is not the same as the combination of what's on the page and what was in the author's mind when the piece was written.
+When the writer reads his or her own work, the initial trigger typically comes to mind.
+Such trigger traces in the writer's mind can cause two failures of seeing that plague writers: obscuring what's missing and displacing possibilities.
+Because the initial trigger pops into the writer's mind and completes what's only partially on the page, the author is less likely to notice that the reader has too few clues to grasp the piece.
+Or, the trigger added to what's on the page makes it too hard for the author to see other directions the piece could go-if only the trigger wouldn't appear, other associations would, and the author could take the piece in another-better-direction.